Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Presidential Palace - Warsaw, Poland

-In the center of the grounds of the Warsaw Presidential Palace is a statue of Józef Poniatowski, who was a Polish general and Marshall of the French Empire during the Napoleonic Wars.
+In the center of the grounds of the Presidential Palace is a statue of Józef Poniatowski, who was a Polish general and Marshal of the French Empire during the Napoleonic Wars.

 Prince Josef Poniatowski Monument in Front of the Presidential Palace - Warsaw, Poland